ivivanov/gointerview/content/concurrency/30-channels.md

 ## Questions?
 1. Explain the concept of channels in Go.
 When and why would you use them?
 1. What is the difference between buffered and unbuffered channels?
+1. How do you close a channel and why is it important?
-1. When to close a channel?
+1. What happens when you try to send to or receive from a closed channel?

 ## Answers: